 The New Year is here and so are the resolutions.
 Numero uno for many is weight loss.
-Getting back to the gym, watching one's diet is the typical choice for many well-intentioned "resolutioners".
+Getting back to the gym, and watching one's diet is the typical choice for many well-intentioned "resolutioners".
 But alas, we all fall back to our old ways, and the cycle continues.

 So, what can one do to lose weight for good?
-Obviously weight loss is a huge (no pun intended) market.
+Obviously, weight loss is a huge (no pun intended) market.
 Seems that everyone has an opinion or solution, including an overwhelming number of internet marketers and supplement salespersons.

-With over 80% of the U.S. population either overweight or obese, it comes as no surprise that that Americans are "hungry" for a weight loss solution that works.
+With over 80% of the U.S. population either overweight or obese, it comes as no surprise that Americans are "hungry" for a weight loss solution that works.
 Clinical, proven, and effective are all desirable, but what does that mean?

 Truthfully most weight loss programs and supplements do not result in sustained weight loss.
-In other words, they don't work long term.
+In other words, they don't work long-term.
 Sure, one may lose weight initially, which is fine for a class reunion or a wedding, but maintaining weight loss is the problem.

 The medical establishment pretty much continues to preach the simple concept that in order to lose weight "calories IN must be less than calories OUT (burned)”.
 Simple math.
 And truth be told, this adage has yet to be UNproven.
 Cirrus Medical Network (CirrusMED) physicians are well versed in the management of obesity and implementing online weight loss strategies.

 So how does one make the equation work in their favor?
-And how does one sustain weight loss.
+And how does one sustain weight loss?

-The American way.
+The American way

-Our access to food (until recently mostly calorie laden) is ridiculously easy and effortless.
+Our access to food (until recently mostly calorie-laden) is ridiculously easy and effortless.
 Pressed for time our society expects on-demand food.
 Our patience is thinning just as our attention span wanes.
-Try finding something fresh, lean and green that actually tastes good, is not that easy.
+Try finding something fresh, lean, and green that actually tastes good, is not that easy.
 We can't all afford a personal chef.
 Granted, the next generation will probably have figured out a better way and will demand it.
-Folks who grew up in the 70’s, 80's and 90’s were subjected to all sorts of packaged so-called foods ( squirty cheese? really?).
+Folks who grew up in the ’70s, '80s, and ’90s were subjected to all sorts of packaged so-called foods ( squirty cheese? really?).
 No wonder these folks complain of irritable bowel symptoms in record numbers...but that is a whole other blog post.

 Everyone has their thing.
 Their habit.
 Their addiction.
 Their thing that they can’t live without.
 Ask yourself, what is the first thing you do after you wake up?
-Smoke, sip coffee, check facebook, exercise, shower?
+Smoke, sip coffee, check Facebook, exercise, shower?
 What item can you not leave home without, or what app on your phone could you not live without?
 What is it about human behavior that makes these actions or objects so consistent in our lives?
 Whatever it is, it is powerful.
 Finding a solution to weight loss may have to do with harnessing the power of consistency.
-Some call it determination or will power.
+Some call it determination or willpower.
 Some visualize a goal.
 Either way, getting from point A to B will require consistency, a habit so to speak.

 We wouldn’t be human if we didn’t feel emotion.
 Stressed?
 Sure, everyone has some level of stress in their life.
 If not, they are lying.
-Stress can lead some to eat more, some eat less.
+Stress can lead some to eat more, some to eat less.
 Ah, the “emotional eater”.
 We’ve heard it before, and it is real.
 Similarly, stress and fatigue send many workers right to the couch after work, plopped in front of the TV…” too tired to work out”.
 Thus, the futile cycle begins.
 Overworked, stressed, too tired to exercise, eat for comfort, feel crappy, sleep..repeat.

 Along with stress, depression and anxiety affect appetite and overall motivation.
 We all know that exercise and eating right will help depression and anxiety, but how does one get over the hump?
 That is the question.

 What can you do to combat these 4 barriers to weight loss?
 How can you achieve sustainable weight loss?
-The answer is not “one-size-fits all”.
+The answer is not “one-size-fits-all”.
 Rather, individualization of a weight loss program is paramount to success.

 I helped one of my patients lose 100# merely with one sincere heartfelt one-on-one counseling session.
 This discussion triggered a conscious decision on his part to make changes in his lifestyle.
 No meds, no trainer, no fad diet.
 Just a reality check and an honest discussion.
 He found a way to avoid the temptations of the American way, the emotional pull of food, and made healthy choices, consistently.
-Seeing progress and getting feedback overtime just fueled his fire to lose weight.
+Seeing progress and getting feedback over time just fueled his fire to lose weight.
 I didn’t even have to tell him a specific weight goal.
 He knew what he had to do.

 Unfortunately, for many, the “reality check” occurs after a traumatic event.
 Perhaps a friend, coworker, or relative suffers a major medical setback such as a stroke or heart attack?
 This prompts a visit to the doctor to get checked out for whatever condition they now fear they might have.
 Naturally, the doctor is thinking to himself “why now? you should have been thinking about this all along...healthy lifestyle, etc.”

-Nobody wishes a traumatic event on anyone or their relative, but how can one leverage this type of force into a positive behavioral change without actually experiencing the trauma.
+Nobody wishes a traumatic event on anyone or their relative, but how can one leverage this type of force into a positive behavioral change without actually experiencing the trauma?
 For the gentleman above, I essentially made the possibility of morbidity (and mortality) real enough that it struck that same emotional nerve.
 Powerful, and once again..no meds needed.

 Clearly, the power of mind-over-body is huge when it comes to weight loss.
 However, some people need something more tangible to achieve their weight loss goal.

 This is not rocket science.
 It is not the easiest or fastest way to lose pounds, but it sure does make one feel better.
-The endorphins released with with exercise which explain the “runners high” are nature’s antidepressant.
+The endorphins released with exercise which explain the “runners high” are nature’s antidepressant.
 Stress seems to just melt away with exercise.
-Less stressed, less tempted to snack on poor quality foods or gorge oneself with unhealthy portions.
+Less stressed, less tempted to snack on poor quality foods, or gorge oneself with unhealthy portions.
 Win-win.

 No rules.
 Just move.
 Too cold outside or hate going to the gym?
 Try yoga.
 You can work up a sweat in a 3’ x 7 ‘ space all while improving core strength and flexibility.